 NWT Consumer Proposal

-On the other hand, there is some cause for concern.
-In 2012, the average Canadian’s consumer debt jumped nearly 6 percent.
+The average Canadian’s consumer debt continues to increase almost yearly.
 If this continues over time, residents may find themselves in over their heads when it comes to their debt.
 Moreover, some may already find themselves buried under a mountain of debt that they will not be able to pay off through ordinary means.
 Extraordinary difficulties call for extraordinary measures, which is why so many are choosing to submit a consumer proposal in the Northwest Territories.

 Explaining the Northwest Territories Consumer Proposal